 Proponents point out that one of the attractive aspects of this location is that NC owns the property, which could save $ 1 + million.
 It's close to the highway.
 Near the University Village, a concept that envisions a dense mixed use development area -- and in the core, which is a logical good home to the RCMP station.

 And so we wait to see what the ALC rules before we can decide next steps.

 In the meantime, many people in the community are weighing in and that is as it should be.
 This is democracy in action folks.
 Though Council has the ultimate responsibility to make the decision, it is each Councillor's job to weigh all the facts, to listen to all the input from all directions and make the best decision.
 As I mentioned at the start, we are required to keep an open mind while gathering all that information.
-I think it's important that citizens have the facts as well and that they get engaged and share their opinion I look at Councillors as public servants, taking their turn to help the community move forward together.
+I think it's important that citizens have the facts as well and that they get engaged and share their opinions.
+Opinions formed after they have all the facts.
+I look at Councillors as public servants, taking their turn to help the community move forward together.

 No decision will make everyone happy.
 There are those who think this is a good idea as well as those who don't.
 Hopefully, listening to one another, and respectfully communicating with one another, we will come to the best decision.